calvetalex/Install_script/README.md

 You can add a config file with extensions name for code to the script to have them automatically installed. _Provide the full name of the form publisher.extension, for example ms-vscode.cpptools._

 ## USE
 Clone the repo and run install.sh in the directory.
 Don t move any file and just let install.sh make the job.
+Reset after installation.
 You can run *./install.sh -h* to know how work the script.

 Known issues :